ctrlo/GADS/changelist.md

 - Added autorecover functionality
 - Added option to add a reason for account rejection
 - Added mandatory fields to account requests
+- View All can be turned on for all curvals

 ## Fixes